 - required literature

 - MANKIW, N. Gregory.
 Macroeconomics.
 Tenth edition.
 New York: Macmillan international, higher education, 2019. xxxv, 612.
 ISBN 9781319105990. info

 - MANKIW, N. Gregory.
 Macroeconomics.
 Ninth edition.
 New York: Worth Publishers, 2016. xxxv, 642.
 ISBN 9781464182891. info

 - recommended literature

 - KAUFMAN, Roger T. Student guide and workbook for use with Macroeconomics N. Gregory Mankiw.
 6th ed.
 New York: Worth Publishers, 2007. xiii, 378.
 ISBN 9780716773399. info

 - Seminars relate to the course Macroeconomics 2 and allow student to solve examples, elaborate case studies and discuss.

 - Assessment methods

 - There two written tests during the semester.
-Weight of each test in the overal score is 30 %.
-The remaining 40 % of points is active participation in the seminars.
+Students need to work in seminars and their activity in seminars is also evaluated.
 Minimum score for passing the course is 60 % from all points.

 - Language of instruction